-Abdomen.─Distension of abdomen, with tension.─Pressure in umbilical region.─Cutting and rumbling in abdomen as from flatulence.─Nausea in abdomen.─Cuttings in abdomen, which force a curving of the body, often shortly after a meal, by stool; before and during stool, > after; with very sour stools in acid children.─Incarceration of flatus, with aching and tension in chest.─Palpitation and jerking (swelling-bubbling sensation which seemed as if it could be heard) in abdominal muscles.─Itching stitches in inguinal gland.
+Abdomen.─Distension of abdomen, with tension.─Pressure in umbilical region.─Cutting and rumbling in abdomen as from flatulence.─Nausea in abdomen.─Cuttings in abdomen, which force a curving of the body, often shortly after a meal, < by standing; < from eating.─Colic: < at once by uncovering an arm or leg; not > by stool; before and during stool, > after; with very sour stools in acid children.─Incarceration of flatus, with aching and tension in chest.─Palpitation and jerking (swelling-bubbling sensation which seemed as if it could be heard) in abdominal muscles.─Itching stitches in inguinal gland.

 Stool and Anus.─Urgent and frequent want to evacuate, without any result, reduced by movement, and walking.─Diarrhœa only when exercising.─Desire for stool after a meal.─Loose evacuations, generally of a sour smell, liquid, or of the consistence of pap, preceded and followed by tenesmus, with constrictive pinching in abdomen, and shuddering during the evacuation.─Stools frequent, soft, semi-liquid, evacuated with great pain in back and burning in rectum.─Stools: brown, slimy; loose, thin, curdled, sour-smelling; corroding anus; mucous and fecal; whitish, curdy, turning green on exposure on diaper; pea-green; fetid; frothy.─Liquid, slimy stools as if fermented, with pale face, ptyalism; child draws up legs; smells sour.─Greyish or brown diarrhœa, mixed with mucus; followed by tenesmus, pain in back, and great burning in anus and rectum.─Profuse diarrhœa, with vomiting, and great weakness.─Diarrhœa of lying-in women; of children.─Constipation after the proving.